postmanlabs/labs-docs/v6/postman/collection_runs/debugging_a_collection_run.md

 Let's explore debugging request in example using the [Postman Echo collection](https://docs.postman-echo.com/){:target="_blank"}.

-**Note**: To add Postman Echo to your Postman builder view, go to [Postman Echo](https://docs.postman-echo.com/).
+To add Postman Echo to your Postman builder view, go to [Postman Echo](https://docs.postman-echo.com/).
 Click the **Run in Postman** button on the top right side of the screen.
 The Postman Echo collection appears in the sidebar of your Postman builder.

 In your Postman builder view, click the **Runner** button in the left side of the header bar.